Matt Miller's Scouting Notebook: Insiders Pick Most Overrated Draft Prospects

 * March 30: Kansas City Royals' weekend opener

 1. Stick to Football has three new episodes this week.
-On Monday, we talked to Temple defensive lineman Michael Dogbe about what tough means at Temple.
+On Monday, we talked to Temple defensive lineman Michael Dogbe about what "tough" means at Temple.
 Wednesday's show featured our preview of the 2019 free-agent class and North Carolina edge-rusher Malik Carney talking about prepping for the NFL draft and his suspension from the NCAA for selling shoes.
-Friday brought us Dexter Williams with a lot of Notre Dame talk.
+Friday brought us former Notre Dame running back Dexter Williams with a lot of Fighting Irish talk.
 Check out the podcast and subscribe if you haven't already.
 We will also post a ton of behind-the-scenes content on our Instagram page.

 Matt Miller covers the NFL and NFL draft for Bleacher Report.